 SSF \cite{lian2022scaling} assumes that the upstream datasets and downstream datasets have different data distributions \cite{sun2016return} thereby justifying a reparamterized linear transformation to alleviate this mismatch.
-Similarly, this manuscript proposes an additive non-linear transformation which can capture feature statistics.
-Building on the simplicity and modularity of additive methods, this work seeks to advance beyond conventional adapters by incorporating distribution-aware mechanisms using histogram layers \cite{peeples2021histogram}.
-This approach focuses on passive sonar in underwater environmental monitoring \cite{tian2021deep} as PETL approaches in this domain have remained comparatively understudied, while requiring the handling of complex acoustic signatures.
-Using histogram layers for passive sonar has been shown to improve performance of convolutional neural networks \cite{ritu2023histogram}.
-This work shows how PETL can be extended to address such specialized tasks, broadening the applicability of this area of research.
+Similarly, this manuscript proposes an additive non-linear transformation to capture feature statistics.
+This work seeks to advance beyond conventional adapters by incorporating distribution-aware mechanisms using histogram layers \cite{peeples2021histogram} on passive and active sonar in underwater monitoring \cite{tian2021deep}.
+Using histogram layers for passive sonar has been shown to improve performance of convolutional neural networks \cite{ritu2023histogram}, while acoustic models face performance degradation due to distributional mismatches between training and test conditions \cite{wang2017unsupervised, liu2023advancing}.